 How do I apply?

-Making speculative applications is therefore key to gaining work experience.
-Research the companies that interest you, discovering ways in which your skills and personality suits them.
+When making a speculative application research the companies that interest you to discover ways in which your skills and personality suits them.
 Your careers service can help with this.

 Find out more